 Hand drawn, painted using my Bodies neural network.
-One of the center pieces of my exhibition, “Artist+AI: Figures and Form” at Somerset House in June, 2019.
+One of the center pieces at my “Artist+AI: Figures and Form” exhibition at Somerset House in June 2019.

 EXHIBITION OF WORK

 My new exhibition showcasing work created in ‘collaboration’ with AI is running from the 19-23rd of June at Somerset House in London.
 It is a free, but ticketed event, so you will need to book in advance.
 Please get your tickets HERE.

 “This exhibition showcases the recent work of artist Scott Eaton combining the latest in generative artificial intelligence (AI) with the centuries old practices of drawing and sculpture.
 The show’s featured works are the result of the dynamic interaction between Scott’s traditionally-trained hand and the AI tools he has ‘taught’ to work as his assistants.
 In this show, Eaton, an interdisciplinary artist with backgrounds in sculpture, anatomy and design, underscores the impact AI is set to have on the art-making process.”